-Scalabrini’s philosophy of care, Sono Io (Italian for This is me), is founded on the principles of Personhood which recognises the right of each individual to be supported in maintaining their independence and self-determination throughout their life.
-These principles then guide our staff’s thinking and behaviour in accepting that only the resident them self has the knowledge and right to control the decisions that affect their life.
+Scalabrini’s philosophy of care, Sono Io (Italian for This is me), is founded on the principles of Personhood, which recognises and caters to the needs of each resident individually.
+Across our residential aged care villages, we support and encourage residents to maintain self-determination and independence.
+Our staff understand that only the resident has the knowledge and right to control the decisions that affect their life.

-Scalabrini’s goal is to maintain dignity, meaning and purposeful living for our residents.
-We know that simply talking about this will not make a difference.
-Instead, at Scalabrini we have a deliberate strategy in place, where residents are truly at the centre of everything we do.
+Our goal is to maintain dignity, meaning, and purposeful living for our residents.
+We know that simply talking about this only will not make a difference.
+Instead, at Scalabrini we have deliberate strategies in place that ensure residents are truly at the centre of everything we do.

-Our strategies focus on the relationships between residents, their families, and our staff, all of who impact upon and are impacted by, the residents’ wellbeing.
+Our strategies focus on the relationships between residents, their families, and our staff; the people who affect, and are affected by our residents’ wellbeing.

 Providing a strong sense of home, not a nursing home

-- Feeling at home means that residents can be themselves, feel safe and secure.
+- Home is many things – Feeling at home means that residents can be themselves, feel safe, secure, free and relaxed.

-- Residents, their families and staff share decision making on all aspects of life in the village.
+- Shared decision-making is important – Residents, their families and staff share in decision-making on all aspects of life in the village.

 Seeing and valuing the resident for who they truly are

-- Staff take notice and look for clues about the resident’s interests and life.
+- On a daily basis, staff take notice and look for clues about the resident’s interests and preferences.